faulhornlabs/csip/README.md

 The following limitations and bugs are planned to be lifted:

-- type classes are not supported
+- type class and instance definitions should be desugared by hand
 - missing check that no unsolved metas left in global definitions
 - pattern matching compiled to object level constructs is not supported
 - object level recursion compiled to object level constructs is not supported
-- object code constructor definitions are not included in object code
 - foralls for functions and constructors should be explicitly given
 - missing check that pattern matching is not allowed on object language constructors
 - missing check that the main expression should be Code in staging mode
 - missing check that constructors are saturated in patterns
 - missing check to rule out recursive meta solutions
 - missing documentation
-- dot patterns (in dependent pattern matching) are not supported
 - local definitions are not supported
+- only simple guards are supported
+- only builtin modules can be imported
-- local do notation is not supported
+- closed data types and closed functions are not supported
 - recursive definitions are not properly printed
-- closed data types and closed functions are not supported
 - sharing between values are sometimes lost during printing
+- dot patterns (in dependent pattern matching) are not supported
+- pattern synonyms are not supported
+- there is no stage polymorphism
 - `import` acts as an "include"
-- only the Builtin module can be imported
 - no support for multiple object codes
-- types are not shown in printed output
+- types are not shown in elaborated output
-- implicit/explicit distinction of lambdas and applications are missing
+- implicit/explicit distinction of lambdas and applications are missing in elaborated output
+- `do` should be at the end of the line
 - multiline comments interferes with layout rules
 - string literal printing is not the inverse of the string literal parsing
 - desugared `(a b : c)` does not share `c`